 It can be a challenge breaking down this complex issue.
 Recent research by Steelcase highlighted this by showing that productivity is seemingly paradoxically both the #2 benefit and #2 challenge of working from home.

-(Next month, Filene will publish a whitepaper authored by Mark Alguard titled “The New (Hybrid) Credit Union Workplace.”
-Scroll to the bottom for a video with Mark and Filene’s Sr. Director of Research Dr. Taylor Nelms discussing this topic and previewing the paper.)
+(Filene has recently published a whitepaper authored by Mark Alguard titled “The New Hybrid Credit Union Workplace.”
+Scroll to the bottom for a video with Mark and Filene’s Sr. Director of Research Dr. Taylor Nelms discussing this topic, and download the whitepaper at filene.org/560.)

 Benefits of Remote Work

 “We know that working from home has worked quite well for the majority of office workers.
 People say they can focus better, they’re not spending time commuting, and there seems to be less distraction that you may have in the office,” says Mark Alguard, President at Momentum.

 Many workers consider working from home as a core aspect of their employment.
 They consider it a right, and if taken away they would consider changing employers.

 But that said, a large majority of both employees and employers still envision that a majority of their team members are going to return to the office in some form.
 Research by Harvard Business School shows that 73% of American workers want to return to the office at least part time.

 While remote work has clear benefits for individual productivity, in-person work can improve collaborative work, help build stronger relationships, contribute to employees’ professional development, and ultimately help your deliver on your organizational goals.